 "I'm here because somebody marched.
 I'm here because you all sacrificed for me.
 I stand on the shoulders of giants." ~Speech, Selma Voting Rights March Commemoration in Selma, Alabama, March 4, 2007

 Listed below is a timeline of important events of the civil rights movement.
-These events led to the passing of the Civil Rights Act in 1964, which ended legal discrimination and segregation and the Voting Rights Act in 1965, which made it illegal to prevent black people from voting.
+These events led to the passing of the Civil Rights Act in 1964 and the Voting Rights Act in 1965.
 For each event a few books are listed, both fiction and non-fiction, that bring the events and people to life.
 Take a book walk through history to learn about these fascinating, determined, brave people who stood together so no one stood alone.
-To learn more black history, try:

 Brown v.
 Board of Education was a very important United States Supreme Court case.
-In this case, The Court decided state laws that separated black students from white students in public schools were unconstitutional.
-In other words, The Court said this separation of students was not legal.
+The Court decided state laws that separated black students from white students in public schools were unconstitutional.
+In other words, the Court said this separation of students was not legal.
 The decision by the Court was unanimous (9–0).
 Unanimous means all of the supreme court justices agreed.

 The Little Rock Nine was a group of black students who were signed up to go to Little Rock Central High School.
 Even though the U.S. Supreme Court had already said it was not legal to separate black students from white students in public schools, these black students were prevented from entering the school.
 President Eisenhower had to send the 101st Airborne and the Arkansas National Guard to escort the students to school.

 The Greensboro Sit-ins were nonviolent protests against segregated seating in restaurants.
-At that time black people had to sit in certain areas of restaurants.
 The sit-ins began in Greensboro, North Carolina when four black men sat down in the white section of a restaurant.
 No one would take their order because they were not sitting in the "right" seats.
 They sat quietly until the restaurant closed.
 Because they were sitting in the seats, white people could not sit in the seats and make an order.
-The next day, more people came and did the same thing, filling up the seats.
+The next day more people came and did the same thing, filling up the seats.
 More people joined each day at more restaurants and in more cities.
 The restaurants did not make any money.
 Eventually, the restaurants changed their segregation rules so that they could do business again.

 Freedom Riders were people who rode on buses to protest segregated seating.
 The United States Supreme Court had already ruled that it was illegal to separate black people from white people on public buses, but the law was not enforced.
 To protest this, groups of people, both black and white, rode the buses together to challenge the rules.
 The riders drew attention to the states that were not following federal law.